What in the World Is Jackfruit?

 What Is Jackfruit?

-Jackfruit is a tropical fruit that’s fairly new to the US.
-Each jackfruit is massive, so if you spot one at the supermarket, it’d be hard to overlook.
+Jackfruit is a tropical fruit that’s fairly new to the US, sharing a family with the fig, breadfruit, and mulberry.
+Each jackfruit is massive, so if you spot one at the grocery store, it’d be hard to overlook.
 They start out at 10 pounds but can grow to 100 pounds each!
 (Don’t worry — you can also buy it in more manageable portions.)

 Where does jackfruit grow?
 These giant fruit — they’re the largest tree fruit in the world — are native to South and Southeast Asia.